wzacs1/BioinfWorkshop/Workthroughs/Part2-2_16SseqProcessQiime2.md

   - **DEBUGGING**: Start with first error!!

 # Practice / With Your Own Data
+- Most importantly, try submitting your job script with full seqeunces input and working through any errors that occur.
 - Use your for loops knowledge and variable expansion knowledge to loop over a seqeucne process command (such as `qiime vsearch join-pairs`) and see the effect on the outputs of using differnet parameters.
   - Hint1: Start with `for PARAMETER in <INTEGER_LIST_SEP_BY_SPACES`
   - Hint2: You'll need to use different output file names in each loop iteration or you'll just overwrite the same one each loop.